port-labs/port-docs/docs/guides/all/sync-service-entities-to-incident-io.md

 import PortApiRegionTip from "/docs/generalTemplates/_port_region_parameter_explanation_template.md"

 # Sync Port Services to incident.io
-This guide helps you set up a GitHub workflow that periodically syncs service entities from Port into incident.io's catalog, ensuring better visibility and context for your services during incident management.
+This guide demonstrates how to set up a GitHub workflow that periodically syncs service entities from Port into incident.io's catalog, ensuring better visibility and context for your services during incident management.

 ## Prerequisites